MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-org-change-readiness.md

 -   *Leverage the following guidance and associated activities to capture your organization’s user readiness profile.*

+## Organizational change readiness

-**Organizational Change Readiness:** An organizational readiness assessment helps determine how receptive (or not) your users may be to changing the way they work and adopting new technology.
+An organizational readiness assessment helps determine how receptive (or not) your users may be to changing the way they work and adopting new technology.
 Understanding how users react to change, empowers your organization to proactively address concerns, adjust your rollout plan for optimal reception and identify users who can actually help you faciliate the change with their peers.

->   **Activity:** Use the following conversation starters to conduct an
->   organizational readiness assessment and document the culture of your
->   organization when it comes to change.
-This information can help inform how
->   much awareness and training you might need to implement for your project.
->   Don’t worry about exact numbers.
-This exercise represents a general
->   understanding of your organizational culture.
-If you need help getting
->   started, simply evaluate a past rollout; this can help you anticipate how
->   users might react to change and help you proactively address the reactions
->   you expect.
+### Activity
+Use the following conversation starters to conduct an organizational readiness assessment and document the culture of your organization when it comes to change.
+This information can help inform how much awareness and training you might need to implement for your project.
+Don’t worry about exact numbers.
+This exercise represents a general understanding of your organizational culture.
+If you need help getting started, simply evaluate a past rollout; this can help you anticipate how users might react to change and help you proactively address the reactions you expect.

--   **What percent of users fall unto each bucket?**
+#### What percent of users fall unto each bucket?

 | **Type of User**                                               | **%** |
 |----------------------------------------------------------------|-------|